awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-whatis.md

 ## Do I Need to Create a Project to Use SageMaker Pipelines?<a name="sagemaker-projects-need"></a>

 No\.
 SageMaker pipelines are standalone entities just like training jobs, processing jobs, and other SageMaker jobs within SageMaker\.
-You can create, update, and run pipelines without directly within a notebook by using the SageMaker Python SDK without using a SageMaker project\.
+You can create, update, and run pipelines directly within a notebook by using the SageMaker Python SDK without using a SageMaker project\.

 Projects provide an additional layer to help you organize your code and adopt operational best practices that you need for a production\-quality system\.